-- To offer the following courses with a view to meet the increasing demand in the Armed Forces as well as in the country: - o Four-year bachelor's courses in Civil Engineering (CE), Computer Science and Engineering (CSE), Electrical, Electronic and Communication Engineering (EECE), Mechanical Engineering (ME) and Aeronautical Engineering(AE) - To produce well disciplined self-motivated, dedicated and skilled engineers, computer professionals and business administrative experts. - To make provisions for research and development and dissemination of knowledge in appropriate fields of science and technology.
+- To offer the following courses with a view to meeting the increasing demand in the Armed Forces as well as in the country: - Four-year bachelor's courses in Civil Engineering (CE), Computer Science and Engineering (CSE), Electrical, Electronic and Communication Engineering (EECE), Mechanical Engineering (ME) and Aeronautical Engineering(AE), Naval Architecture & Marine Engineering (NAME). - To produce well disciplined self-motivated, dedicated and skilled engineers, computer professionals and business administration experts. - To make provisions for research and development and dissemination of knowledge in appropriate fields of science and technology.